 My work received wide exposure for many years in galleries and museums throughout Oregon and Washington.
 These were primarily coastal landscapes and sunsets in soft pastel and acrylic and may be found in private collections throughout the world, under the name of Jane Luana Stauffer.

 Upon moving to Hawaii Island in 2000, I responded to its profound spiritual emanations by diving more deeply into my own personal journey (illustrated in the Journey to Self gallery).
 These paintings appeared rather magically on my canvas, like dreams coming into focus.
 Each contained layers of information for me and, often, healing.

-The Cloud Studies followed -- a painterly examination of clouds and light -- a continuation of the series begun on the Oregon coast, only in oils and infuenced now by the quality of light in Hawaii.
+The Cloud Studies followed (2007-10)-- a painterly examination of clouds and light -- a continuation of the series begun on the Oregon coast, only in oils and influenced now by the quality of light in Hawaii.

 I am blessed to get to dip brush into paint and dab it on canvas, every day of my life, if I so wish.